The Ultimate Fettuccine Alfredo Recipe

 • 1/4 teaspoon salt, or to taste

-The beauty of this fettuccine alfredo is that most ingredients are pantry or freezer staples.
-The combination of rich butter, creamy heavy cream, and nutty Parmesan cheese creates the classic Italian-inspired flavor profile that has made this type of pasta dish perennially popular.
+The beauty of this fettuccine alfredo recipe is that most ingredients are pantry or freezer staples.
+The combination of rich, creamy heavy cream and freshly grated Parmesan cheese creates the classic Italian-inspired flavor profile that has made alfredo recipes perennially popular.

 📝 How to Make Fettuccine Alfredo Step-by-Step ❓

-• Step 2: In a large skillet or saucepan, melt the butter over medium heat.
-Once the butter is melted, gradually whisk in the heavy cream until the mixture is smooth and emulsified.
+Step 2: In a large skillet, melt the butter over medium heat.
+Add the heavy cream and whisk continuously until the mixture begins to simmer, about 2-3 minutes.

-• Step 3: Reduce the heat to low and gradually whisk in the Parmesan cheese, a little at a time, until the sauce is creamy and smooth.
-Season with black pepper and salt to taste.
+Step 3: Reduce the heat to low and gradually add the Parmesan cheese, whisking constantly until the sauce is smooth and creamy, about 2-3 minutes.

-• Step 4: Add the cooked fettuccine to the sauce and toss gently to coat the noodles evenly.
-Serve immediately, garnished with additional Parmesan cheese if desired.
+Step 5: Serve the fettuccine alfredo immediately, garnished with additional Parmesan cheese if desired.

 ⏱️ Timing Overview

-Compared to traditional Italian pasta dishes that can take up to an hour to prepare, this fettuccine alfredo saves you over 30% of your cooking time while delivering similar flavors.
+Compared to traditional fettuccine alfredo recipes, which can take up to 45 minutes to prepare, this fettuccine alfredo recipe saves you 20 minutes of your cooking time while delivering the same rich, creamy flavors.

 👩🏻⚕️ Nutritional Information